manabutameni/Imgur/README.md

 -----

 This is a 100% Bash script used to download imgur albums while making sure that the order of the pictures is retained.
-The script now allows for multi-album support.

-    usage: `bash imgur.bash [-cpsm] [file] URL`
+    usage: bash imgur.bash [-cps] [-m file] URL
     This script is used solely to download imgur albums.

     OPTIONS: